DevMountain/node-3-afternoon/README.md

 ### Instructions

-* Create a `products` table in your Heroku database.
+* Create a `product` table in your Heroku database.
 * Create a folder called `db`.
   * Create a `create_product.sql` file.
   * Create a `read_products.sql` file.